Footwear for children

 Some people think that shoes are needed to support a child’s developing leg and foot muscles and bone structure to help prevent future problems with walking.
 Your child’s feet will develop naturally and will almost never require any special footwear.

 Your child’s feet will change quickly as he grows.
-Before 18 months of age, his feet will probably grow by more than one-half a shoe size every two months.
-A toddler’s feet grow an average of one-half a size every three months.
-Once your child is 3 years of age, his feet will grow by about one size every year.
+Before 18 months of age, his feet will probably grow by more than one-half a shoe size every 2 months.
+A toddler’s feet grow an average of one-half a size every 3 months.
+Once your child is 3 years old, his feet will grow by about 1 size every year.

 How do I choose the right kind of shoes for my child?

 Shoes have become softer, wider, lighter and more comfortable.
 Your child’s shoes should:

 - Protect his feet.

 - Offer some grip on smooth surfaces.

 - Ensure comfortable walking on different types of surfaces (e.g., pavement, gravel and sand).